dapr/docs/howto/setup-secret-store/json-secret-store.md

 This section walks you through how to enable an JSON secret store to store a password to access a Redis state store in Standalone mode.

+1. Create a components directory
-1. Create a file called jsonsecretstore.yaml in the components directory
+2. Create a file called jsonsecretstore.yaml in the components directory

 Now create a Dapr jsonsecretstore component.
 Create a file called jsonsecretstore.yaml and add it to your components directory with the following content